sts-gaming-group/kafka-bundle/README.md

 to Broker for example when there is a network issue.
 Again, it is up to a developer to handle such cases (probably with a `try...catch` block while committing offsets).

 There is, however, one big downside to manual commits - they are slow.
 The reason is that commits have to be done inside your PHP process and therefore it blocks your main thread.
-Each commit lasts about 40-50 ms which in case of Kafka is incredibly slow.
+Each commit may last i.e. about 40-50 ms which in case of Kafka is incredibly slow.
 You can pass `true` as a second argument to `$this->commitOffset($context, true);` Manual commits will then be handled asynchronously and will be much faster - but again in case your PHP process dies while committing, some offsets may not be send to Broker (almost the same story when `enable.auto.commit` is set to true and your process dies).